martinp23/photoacid-fitting/README.md

 # photoacid-fitting

-The model and fitting code supporting [ref] will appear here.
+The model and fitting code are available in the iPynb notebook in this repository.